Crack Stitching and Lateral Restraint Explained

 What to do if you find structural cracks on your property

 Timberwise has many years of experience installing lateral restraints on buildings of all shapes and sizes.
-From domestic houses to large commercial properties we have the experience you can trust.
+From domestic houses to large commercial properties, through the whole of England, Scotland, and Wales, we have the experience you can trust.
 If you suspect you have a structural problem in need of repair give us a call on 0800 288 8660 for advice or to arrange a survey to ascertain what repair is right for your property.